My curly hair & I have had a love/hate relationship for 28 years and it finally stood up to me about all the abuse it’s endured over the years.

-Herbal Essence – I grew up on Herbal Essence so a few years ago when they went back to their older style of design and fragrances, I just had to pick these up!
-The rose scent is my favorite and I love how long lasting the smell is.
-My curls fall more into waves when I use this combo of shampoo and conditioner, but they’re insanely soft; I wouldn’t recommend if you aren’t using any additional styling products or if you’re looking for ringlet curls but it’s a good, inexpensive option for luscious locks!
+Not Your Mother’s – I love this brand for their quality products, amazing scents and inexpensive cost.
+My curls get tighter and so much softer when I use this shampoo and conditioner, but they’re insanely soft; I wouldn’t recommend if you aren’t using any additional styling products or if you’re looking for ringlet curls but it’s a good, inexpensive option for luscious locks!
 You can find it at your local Target or Walmart if you don’t want to order online.

 Bounce Curl – I started with their “Light Crème Gel” and approached it very cautiously.
 My previous experience with gels left my hair looking like plastic and rigid to the touch.
 This product changed my mind because it’s 80% gel and 20% cream, so they mean it when they say “light”!
 I’ve learned the art of fluffing my hair which took a lot of the remaining crunch out of it as well; the trick that seems to work best for me is to section my hair in 4’s, then add it in small (nickel size) increments as you spread it around your hair from the ends up and not the other way around!
 If you’re diffusing that will help but if you’re air drying just hand-scrunch your hair when it’s dry to remove any residual crunch.
 This product is cruelty-free, vegan, and contains no mineral oils, parabens, sulfates, or silicones.
 The light but fragrant smell is enchanting, and the hold helped define my curls perfectly!